 The Smile Shop by Satoshi Kitamura

 When a young boy goes shopping for the first time, just before he decides to buy something he loses his pocket money.
 Disaster!
 But then he discovers a ‘Smile Shop’ and wanders in.
-A refreshing modern fable with strong visual elements this is an ideal book for sharing, reading aloud and eliciting discussion with pupils.
+A refreshing modern fable with strong visual elements this is an ideal book for sharing, reading aloud and eliciting discussion with children.

 Fable picture book